pejobo/beanshell2/trunk/tests/README.txt

 RunAllTests.bsh will run every file in test with a file extension of ".bsh" except itself and TestHarness.bsh.
 At the end the test suite will report a summary of any failures or warnings.

+There is also an ant target for this:

+	ant test

 Writing Test Scripts